 All that is needed to finish the entire line stage is a chassis, power supply, volume and input selector controls, and a handful of RCA jacks and hookup wire.
 Although this custom Aikido kit isn't all that is needed, it is a great start.

 The Aikido noval stereo FR-4 PCB is extra thick, 0.094 inches (inserting and pulling tubes from their sockets won't bend or break this board), double-sided, with plated-through heavy 2oz copper traces.
 In addition, the PCB is lovingly and expensively made in the USA.
-The boards are 6 by 6 inches, with five mounting holes, which helps to prevent excessive PCB bending while inserting and pulling tubes from their sockets.
+The boards are 6 by 6.5 inches, with six mounting holes, which helps to prevent excessive PCB bending while inserting and pulling tubes from their sockets.

 PCB includes 16-page user guide with schematics and instructions.